Saint0999/Saint0999/README.md

 - Computer Engineering student
 - Passionate about frontend development and UI/UX
 - Currently learning **WebSockets**, **Next.js**, and backend fundamentals
-- Enjoy building responsive, modern web applications
+- I enjoy building responsive, modern web applications with a strong focus on user experience.
-- Always looking to improve as a developer
+- Always looking to improve as a developer.

 ---